-This function returns information about the state of the workspace.
+This function returns information about the state of the workspace and provides a means to reset certain statistics and to control workspace allocation.
 This I-Beam is provided for performance tuning and is VERY LIKELY to change in the next release.

-Y is a simple integer scalar or vector.
+Y is a simple integer scalar or vector containing values listed in the table below.

-The result R is an array with the same structure as Y, but with values in Y replaced by the following statistics.
+If X is omitted, the result R is an array with the same structure as Y, but with values in Y replaced by the following statistics.
 For any value in Y outside those listed below, the result is undefined.

+Value Description

-Value Description 0 Workspace available (a "quick" □WA) 1 Workspace used 2 Number of compactions since the workspace was loaded 3 Number of garbage collections that found garbage 4 Current number of garbage pockets in the workspace
+0 Workspace available (a "quick" □WA)

+1 Workspace used

+2 Number of compactions since the workspace was loaded

+3 Number of garbage collections that found garbage

+4 Current number of garbage pockets in the workspace

+12 Sediment size

+13 Current workspace allocation, i.e. the amount of memory that is actually being used

+14 Workspace allocation high-water mark, i.e. the maximum amount of memory that has been used since the workspace was loaded or since this count was reset

+15 Limit on minimum workspace allocation

+16 Limit on maximum workspace allocation